 There are luxurious hotels in every city in South Korea that offer both modernized and Korean styles.
 However, Korean bedrooms don’t offer beds.
 Visitors sleep in mattresses on tidied on the floor.
 To ensure that the floor is not cold, a floor heating system known as the Ondol helps in warming up the stony floor during cold seasons.
 Other leisure facilities like televisions are available in every room.

 Dining in South Korea follows a strict etiquette set of rules.
 You can never dine without chopsticks, preferably the metallic chopsticks.
 For newcomers, they have a chance to learn the etiquette and the experiences on table manners, which can be the best way of improving their dining etiquette.
 South Korean dishes are a bit sophisticated and fun to eat with a wide variety of delicacies on the same table.
 There are different types of food joints: restaurants, the Bunsik – fast food joints, Kogijip – mainly for meat dishes, Hoejip – for fish desserts, and the Hansik – for a whole serving of the Korean meal.

 Some of the tourist attractions to visit in South Korea are:

 · The Andong village, which bears the pure traditional culture of the Koreans.

 · The Panmunjeom site that retains its initial status as from when it staged the Cold War.
-Sights of the war are still alive and they show most of events during the war.
+Sights of the war are still alive and they show most of the events during the war.

-· Boseong is a site to experience the majestic feel of the unique, clean, green environment; spectacular, rolling, hilly landscape; a luxurious spa and sea bath set to enable you enjoy your tour in South Korea to the maximum.
+· Boseong is a site to experience the majestic feel of the unique, clean, green environment; spectacular, rolling, hilly landscape; a luxurious spa and sea bath set to enable you to enjoy your tour in South Korea to the maximum.